geothachankary/airport-explorer-book/basic/register-mapbox/register-mapbox.md

 </html>
 ```

+> If you copy the code snippet above, please ensure that you replace the access token with the value of your own access token.

 You can go back to the Mapbox website and close it, or click on the **Next** button and explore a bit more of what is possible with Mapbox at your own leisure.

 ## Running the application